Nazanin Zaghari-Ratcliffe mother in-law 'thrilled' at release from Iran

 The British-Iranian woman was detained in Iran almost six years ago.

-Speaking at her home in Fleet, Hampshire, Barbara Ratcliffe, who had been part of the campaign to have her released, said news of her immanent return was "absolutely marvellous".
+Speaking at her home in Fleet, Hampshire, Barbara Ratcliffe, who had been part of the campaign to have her released, said news of her imminent return was "absolutely marvellous".

-An image posted on social media shows her daughter-in-law smiling on board a plane from Teheran.
+An image posted on social media shows her daughter-in-law smiling on board a plane from Tehran.

 "Most of me is absolutely ecstatic," Mrs Ratcliffe said, adding: "Until she is safely in the UK, we can't quite believe it.